 Beyond the uncertainties associated with many-electron correlations in the atomic theory evaluation of the hyperfine structure, there are several other sources of uncertainty related to assumed values of (i) the nuclear magnetic moment, (ii) the finite-magnetization distribution of the nucleus, and (iii) QED radiative corrections (or their neglect).
 The size of the error associated with each of these may be several 0.1\%, or even $\approx 1\%$, for the systems of interest for parity violation studies.
-Controlling these errors is crucial if $\approx 0.1\%$ tests of the electron correlation calculations in the nuclear vicinity are to be made.
+Controlling these errors is crucial if $0.1\%$ tests of the atomic theory is to be made.

 Indeed, (i) in the comparison between theory and experiment for the hyperfine structure, a value for the nuclear magnetic moment is assumed.
 However, for the Fr isotopes, these are not known to better than 1-2\% \cite{fr211,gomez}. (ii) An assumed magnetization distribution is used in atomic calculations, the most routinely-used being the uniformly magnetized sphere.
 There is data, however, for the hyperfine structure for the neutron-deficient isotopes of Fr \cite{Fr_anomaly1,Fr_anomaly2} that supports the validity of the single-particle model for that system.
-In our recent work \cite{GVF_BW}, we demonstrated that using the single-particle model gives a result for $^{211}$Fr that differs by nearly 1.5\% from that found using the sphere; for $^{133}$Cs this difference is $0.5\%$. (iii) Rigorous calculations are required for reliable determination of QED radiative corrections to the hyperfine structure.
-Such calculations at one-loop level have been performed for the alkali-metal atoms \cite{SC_hfs,GVF_QED} and only recently for alkali-metal-like ions Ba$^+$ and Ra$^+$ \cite{GVF_QED}, with contributions entering at around $0.5\%$ for Cs, Ba$^+$, Fr, Ra$^+$.
-Overwhelmingly, these effects have been neglected (or very crudely estimated) in theoretical determinations of the hyperfine structure.
+In our recent work on the ground-state hyperfine structure \cite{GVF_QED_BW}, we demonstrated that using the single-particle model gives a result for $^{211}$Fr that differs by 1.3\% from that found using the sphere; for $^{133}$Cs this difference is $0.5\%$. (iii) Rigorous calculations of QED radiative corrections to the ground-state hyperfine structure have been performed at the one-loop level for the alkali-metal atoms \cite{SC_hfs,GVF_QED_BW} and only recently for alkali-metal-like ions Ba$^+$ and Ra$^+$ \cite{GVF_QED_BW}, with contributions entering at around $0.5\%$ for Cs, Ba$^+$, Fr, Ra$^+$.
+Overwhelmingly, these effects have been neglected or crudely estimated in theoretical determinations of the hyperfine structure.